leodip/uk-international-keyboard-for-chromebook/README.md

 6) If you look in the bottom right-hand corner of the screen you'll see an indicator noting which keyboard you're using.
 You can switch to UK International there

 Happy writing-with-accents :-)

+_If you need a keyboard layout for Windows or MacOS, have a look here: https://sourceforge.net/projects/ukikl/_